MARRYkxg/Big-Data-Assignment/README.md

 The results files need to be called `pig-results.csv` and `hive-results.csv`.

+The scripts are worth 5 points each.
+The results are worth 2.5 points each.

-## Extra Credit
+## Extra Credit (2 points)

-In a file called `extra-credit.txt`, you may answer the following questions for 0.5 points each:
+In a file called `extra-credit.txt`, you may answer the following questions for 1 point each:

-1. Do you notice anything unusual in the results dataset?
+1. Do you notice anything unusual in the results datasets?
 If so, what is it?
 2. If you wanted to perform different analytics on the aggregated dataset, how would you approach this?

 ## Cluster Setup